xunholy/k8s-istio-gateway-service-operator/README.md

 Using TLSSecretPath also requires that the Pods deployment is updated to mount the tls secret into the Pod.

+Note: This option is still a work in progress.

 ## Example Architecture

 The following diagrams will demonstrate both `SIMPLE` and `PASSTHROUGH` architecture.

 ### SIMPLE Mode

+If `SIMPLE` mode is definted....

 <img src="./docs/images/architecture-simple.png"/>

 ### PASSTHROUGH Mode

+If `PASSTHROUGH` mode is definted....

 <img src="./docs/images/architecture-passthrough.png"/>